11 min read

 Step 6: Verify Performance

 Check Debugbar again.
 Query time should drop to under 100ms.
+You can also verify MySQL is actually using your index with EXPLAIN:

-Step 7: Monitor in Production
+Step 7: Monitor Over Time

 This exact process helped me fix a client's analytics dashboard that was timing out.
 After adding three strategic indexes, every query completed in under 200ms.